What is the SMART (Scientific & Medical ART) Imagebase?

 Fax: 978-356-6565

-In the SMART Imagebase, what is My Lightbox?
+In the SMART Imagebase, what is My Collection?
 How long is it stored?

-My Lightbox is a repository where users can create a collection of selected content during a single website session, or if logged in to your My Lightbox account, create and save the collection for later retrieval, or share the collection with others.
-Use My Lightbox to select and compare illustrations, animations, medical exhibits and other content.
+My Collection is a repository where users can create a collection of selected content during a single website session, or if logged in to your My Collection account, create and save the collection for later retrieval, or share the collection with others.
+Use My Collection to select and compare illustrations, animations, medical exhibits, and other content.

-If you create a My Lightbox account and sign in, the items that you save to your Lightbox are stored for one year.
-Each time a Lightbox is accessed or added to, the 365-day clock starts over.
-If there is no activity after one year, the Lightbox expires-however all images are still available within SMART Imagebase.
+If you create a My Collection account and sign in, the items that you save to your collection are stored for one year.
+Each time a collection is accessed or added to, the 365-day clock starts over.
+If there is no activity after one year, the collection expires, however all included content is still available within SMART Imagebase and the collection can be recreated.

-If you add items to My Lightbox but are not signed into a My Lightbox account, the items are saved in the Lightbox on that computer for 30 days.
-If there is no activity on that computer after 30 days, the Lightbox expires-however all images are still available within SMART Imagebase.
+If you add items to My Collection but are not signed into a My Collection account, the items are saved in the collection on that computer for 30 days.
+If there is no activity with the collection on that computer after 30 days, the collection expires, however all included content is still available within SMART Imagebase and the collection can be recreated.

-How do I cite an exhibit In SMART Imagebase?
+How do I cite an item in the SMART Imagebase?

 There are three citation styles available in SMART Imagebase: AMA, APA, and MLA.
-It is also possible to display the permalink for an exhibit.
+It is also possible to display the permalink for an item.

-- Navigate to an image you wish to cite.
+1. Navigate to an item you wish to cite.

-- Click the Cite this Exhibit button found below the image description.
-The image citation information is displayed.
+2. Click the Cite this Item button found below the item description.
+The item citation information is displayed.

 What are the differences between a paid subscription of the SMART Imagebase via EBSCO and the videos that Nucleus has on YouTube?